 Ring of Fire ADD gets its name from the familiar “red ring” that shows up in brain scans of individuals with this attention disorder.
-Essentially, a person who has ring of fire ADD has several overactive areas throughout their brain.
-Symptoms of ring of fire ADD tend to be sporadic.
+Essentially, a person who has this kind of attention deficit disorder has several overactive areas throughout their brain.
+Symptoms of this type of ADD tend to be sporadic.
 Some examples include, but are not limited to, the following:

 - A display of unpredictable behavior

 - Periodic bursts of mean or nasty behavior